ThorNolan/EventPRO/README.md

 ## 🔑 How to Use the App:

-The appliation is intuitive and requires little to no prior knowledge before being ready to use it.
+The appliation is intuitive and requires little to no prior knowledge before being ready to use.

-Follow the below steps to have your event up and running:
+Follow the steps below to begin planning and organizing to-do's:

 1. Create an individual user profile and log in